 It’s time to put all the pieces together and add your member directory.
 Here you can customize the appearance of search results, add your filters from Step 2, and create a beautiful member directory page.

 Link the Directory Listings to a Profile Page

 When viewing a directory, you may wish to allow users to click on a profile image in order to quickly access that person’s profile page.

-To enable this option, go to the directory in the backend settings (AccessAlly > User Directory > Directories), and click on the Profile Display tab.
+To enable this option, go to the directory in the backend settings (AccessAlly > Directories > Directories), select the Directory, and click on the Member Display tab.

-If no page is selected, clicking on the directory images will have no effect.
+If no page is selected, clicking on the directory image will have no effect.

 Creating Links Without an Expiration